CSRD

 Note: Using dedicated software for managing goals and actions is not mandatory but helpful, as all of it needs to be consolidated into the report.
 ROSE offers this feature.

-Step 4: Start drafting your first CSRD aligned report 🎉
+Step 4: Start drafting your first report, aligned with CSRD reporting standards 🎉

-If you've followed the previous steps, this last part should be straightforward.
-However, there are still a few things to consider:
+Reporting requirements may look demanding, but if you've followed the previous steps, this last part should be straightforward.
+There are still a few things to consider:

 Report structure: Ensure it aligns with CSRD requirements.